blocher/hire-an-esquire-api/README.md

 ## Installation

-* Configure webserver to server form `public` folder
+* Configure webserver to serve form `public` folder
 * Copy `.env.example` to `.env` and customize based on your database settings.
 It is currently configured for a standard Homestead installation
 * From the root of the project, run `composer install`
 * Run database migrations and seeder from root folder `php artisan migrate --seed`